 |10%||Requires constant medication to control seizures or there is a definite diagnosis of epilepsy with history of seizures||Requires constant medication to control seizures or there is a definite diagnosis of epilepsy with history of seizures|

 A major seizure is classified as one that affects the entire brain.
 Typically, major seizures involve a loss of consciousness and uncontrollable shaking.
 Minor seizures, on the other hand, affect only portions of the brain.
-These seizures cause only brief interruptions in conscious control with symptoms like mumbling, rocking, or slight twitching of the muscles, or falling down.
+These seizures cause brief interruptions in conscious control with symptoms like mumbling, rocking, slight twitching of the muscles, or falling down.

 Types of Epilepsy and Seizure Conditions

 There are many types of epilepsy and seizure conditions that fall under the “major” and “minor” classifications.
 Examples include, but are not limited to, the following:

 - Grand mal epilepsy (DC 8910):Features a loss of consciousness and violent muscle contractions.

 - Petit mal epilepsy or absence seizures (DC 8911):Involves brief and sudden lapses of consciousness.